nishantharkut/W3nity/README.md

 - 🎉 **Event Management**
 - 💬 **Real-Time Community Chat**

-Designed and built in a 2.5-day sprint for **Hack with Gujarat**, SparkVerse lets startups, developers, and communities connect, collaborate, and transact seamlessly — on-chain or off-chain.
+Designed and built in a 2.5-day sprint for **Hack with Gujarat**, W3nity lets startups, developers, and communities connect, collaborate, and transact seamlessly — on-chain or off-chain.

 ---